-7. Financial support for students
+7 Financial support for students

-In 2014-15, the University will provide financial support packages, developed in consultation with the University of Essex Students' Union.
+In 2015-16, the University will provide financial support packages, developed in consultation with our current students and the University of Essex Students' Union.
 The support is targeted at ensuring students can access and benefit from their education at Essex, and are not prevented from doing so due to financial concern or hardship.